nasa/openmct/docs/src/design/planning/APIRefactor.md

   derivative projects in a straightforward fashion.

-Should also consider which dependency/packaging manager should be used by dependent projects to obtain Open MCT Web.
+Should also consider which dependency/packaging manager should be used by dependent projects to obtain Open MCT.
 Approaches
 include:

 1. Plain `npm`.
 Dependents then declare their dependency with